CSS360-2025-Fall/Group-6-Bot/architecture.md

   Updates to one game or feature do not affect others.
 - **Extensibility:**
   New features (e.g., trivia or currency system) can be added as separate modules following the same structure.
-- **Testability:**
-  Each module’s logic can be unit-tested independently without needing to start the Discord client.

 ---